Ranner198/GT_Cloud_Configuration_Documentation/README.md

 then you are good to go!

 ### Adding a Resource Group

-- We are going to add a resource group to house our VMs and other resources that our VMs need for our first deployments.
+>We are going to add a resource group to house our VMs and other resources that our VMs need for our first deployments.
+This will make it easier to find and manage our resources later
 - Under the [Home Portal](https://portal.azure.com/#home) first click on the *Resource groups* button if you do not see it in the top like mine you can click on top search bar that reads: *Search resources, services, and docs (G+/)* and start typing in *Resource groups* and it will pop up.
 - Next Click on ![+Create](./Resources/GettingStarted/CreateButton.jpg) to add a new resource group
 - Now enter the name of the of your resouce group in the Resource group name field